The Three Simple Steps You Can Take to Help Protect Your Family from Fire

 Make a plan to practice your home fire drill at least twice a year with everyone in your home, at night and during the daytime.

-You can find more activities for keeping your family safe from fire by visiting sparky.org and firepreventionweek.org.
+You can find more fire safety activities by visiting sparky.org and firepreventionweek.org.
 Fire Prevention Week™ takes place October 7-13, 2018.
 This year’s theme — Look.
 Listen.
 Learn.
 Be Aware.
 Fire Can Happen Anywhere.™ — reminds us that fires can and still do happen, but steps can be taken to remain safe.

 Lisa Braxton is the Public Education Specialist for the National Fire Protection Association® (NFPA®).